 The domain name is also called the web address.
 It follows the standard formula:

 This should communicate the nature of the website as clearly as possible, plus be easy to remember and spell.

 For example, celebrities often choose their own name as their domain name.
 A common name might already be taken or a hard-to-spell name might make it hard for people to find the site.

 URL stands for Uniform Resource Locator and refers to the exact location of any given webpage.
 It includes your domain name and specific page information.

-SSL stands for secure sockets layer, and is a type of code that ensures a secure encryption between a server and a browser.
+SSL stands for secure sockets layer and is a type of code that ensures secure encryption between a server and a browser.